VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ## VoxeLibre's development target is to...
-- Create a stable, peformant, moddable, free/libre game inspired by Minecraft using the Minetest engine, usable in both singleplayer and multiplayer.
+- Create a stable, peformant, moddable, free/libre game inspired by Minecraft using the Luanti engine, usable in both singleplayer and multiplayer.
 - Currently, a lot of features are already implemented.
 Polishing existing features is always welcome.